-- By 1950, 75% of Soviet doctors were women who were also mothers taking care of their children and acting as housewives.
+- By 1950, 75% of Soviet doctors were women.
+They were also mothers taking care of their children and acting as housewives.
 Women maintained their status and there was relative equality with men.
 In essence, all jobs were open to women.
 In general, under Stalin, women helped the economy prosper in the state-controlled country.

 - Stalin came up with a five-year plan for the development of the Soviet Union’s economy.
 The government seized over 25 million farms that were privately owned in the USSR.
 They were combined into a collective farm owned by the government.
 People became better educated and were empowered with new technical skills.

 - The number of doctors increased but there is evidence that they were so scared of any wrongdoing that they followed the rule book to the letter as far as making appointments for operations was concerned.

 - Most apartments were put up quickly and were shoddy by Western standards.
 Some apartment complexes even lacked electrical sockets despite there being electricity.
 The building companies were not used to such things.

 - Unlike in the tsar’s days, every Russian was also entitled to a holiday.
-The cinema was controlled by the state and emphasis was placed via the media, on educating yourself on fitness.
+The cinema was controlled by the state and emphasis was placed, via the media, on educating yourself about fitness.

 Stalin Divides Opinion

-It should not be forgotten that scores died from famine after Stalin’s experiment failed.
+- It should not be forgotten that scores died from famine after Stalin’s experiment failed.
 Russia’s agricultural sector was not growing and was at the same level in 1939 as in 1928 but with the additional burden of an increase in population by 40 million.

 - They were either killed or imprisoned, which eventually led to death.
-The vast Soviet army was considered brainless as most of her senior officers had been arrested and disposed of during the purge.
+The vast Soviet army was considered brainless as most of the senior officers had been arrested and disposed of during the purge.

-Still considered one of the 20th century’s most significant figures, Stalin retained popularity in Russia and Georgia as a victorious wartime leader who established the Soviet Union as a major world superpower.
+- Still considered one of the 20th century’s most significant figures, Stalin retained popularity in Russia and Georgia as a victorious wartime leader who established the Soviet Union as a major world superpower.

-Ukraine, which is currently independent, suffered greatly at the hands of Stalin because of forced collectivisation.
+- Ukraine, which is currently independent, suffered greatly at the hands of Stalin because of forced collectivisation.
 He encountered great resistance there and his policies brought widespread starvation especially in 1932-33.

 - During the purges of the 1930s, the Russians suffered just as much as anyone else.
 Stalin destroyed ancient Russian cultural monuments and many examples of Russian architecture.
 He was responsible for destroying Russia’s finest cathedrals in an attempt to build a new Russia in his own image.
 This seemed ironic given that Stalin spoke Russian with a Georgian accent.

-Before, during and immediately after World War II, Stalin supervised a series of deportations on a large scale that profoundly affected the ethnic map of the Soviet Union.
-It is estimated that between 1941 and 1949 nearly 3.3 million were deported to Central Asian and Siberian republics.
+- Before, during and immediately after World War II, Stalin supervised a series of deportations on a large scale that profoundly affected the ethnic map of the Soviet Union.
+It is estimated that between 1941 and 1949 nearly 3.3 million people were deported to Central Asian and Siberian republics.